 Where We Serve in Tanzania

-ISL Tanzania primarily serves the interior of northern Tanzania.
+ISL Tanzania’s service learning volunteers primarily serve the interior of northern Tanzania.
 The urban and rural communities we serve are in close proximity to the ISL Tanzania Base Camp in the city of Moshi.

 Rural Communities Served by ISL